ScilifelabDataCentre/OrderPortal/orderportal/documentation.md

 configuration page.

-## Documents
+# Documents

-There is a simple feature to store documents (files), such as PDFs or XLSX files.
+There is a simple feature to store documents (files), such as PDFs or XLSX files for any user to access.
 This can be used to provide the users with templates or information documents.
 This feature can be disabled by the system administrators in the display configuration page.

-## Interface
+# Interfaces

 There are three main interfaces to the system, the web, the API (Application Programming Interface) and the CLI (Command-Line